Audio/MIDI multitrack recording software

 The spectrum can be shown using:

-• No Bands: high resolution, but of little psycho-acoustic value.
+• No Bands: high resolution, but of little psychoacoustic value.

-• 1/3 Octave Bands: similar to Critical Bands at higher frequencies, but higher resolution in the lower range.
+• 1/3 Octave Bands: similar to Critical Bands at higher frequencies, but with higher resolution in the lower range.

-The realtime behavior can be one of the following:
+The real-time behavior can be one of the following:

 • Average: a moving average is displayed.

-• Total Average: The average is displayed.
+• Total Average: the full average is displayed.

 Reference Spectrum

 A reference spectrum can be displayed.
-This can help you setting up the EQ for mastering purposes.
-You can compare the song's spectrum to other songs of yours, or to comparable commercial recordings.
+This can help when setting up the EQ for mastering purposes.
+You can compare the song's spectrum to other songs you've created or to commercial recordings.

-The built-in Standard reference spectrum is typical of many well mastered recordings.
+The built-in Standard reference spectrum is typical of many well-mastered recordings.